 Whether a formal resolution of student conduct concerns occurs in an administrative hearing, or through a Student Conduct Board panel hearing, the following basic procedures are followed:

-- Reports of alleged conduct violations are reviewed by the Vice President of Campus Life and Inclusive Excellence/Dean of Students (VPCLIE/DOS) or designee who determines: a) whether a student may have violated University policy; b) whether the review of alleged misconduct will be informal or formal; and c) if formal, whether an administrative hearing or panel hearing.
+- Reports of alleged conduct violations are reviewed by the Coordinator of Student Conduct or designee who determines a) whether a student may have violated University policy; b) whether the review of alleged misconduct will be informal or formal; and c) if formal, whether an administrative hearing or panel hearing.

 - A notice letter provides a student with information about the policy violation(s) that are alleged to have occurred.
 In addition, the letter provides a student with the date, time, and place of the hearing, as well as the name(s) of the person(s) reviewing the case.
 Email is the University's official means of communication and students are expected to check it.
 Failure to do so will not be grounds for altering the timeline of proceedings.

-- A student who wishes to contest his or her hearing officer or panel member(s) based upon a perceived conflict of interest should contact the VPCLIE/DOS or designee as soon as possible, but in no less than one full business day before the hearing.
+- A student who wishes to contest his or her hearing officer or panel member(s) based upon a perceived conflict of interest should contact the Coordinator of Student Conduct as soon as possible, but in no less than one full business day before the hearing.
 A conflict of interest exists where, based upon facts and circumstances, the hearing officer or panel member cannot listen without bias or render a fair and impartial decision.

 - At the time appointed for the hearing, the panel or administrative hearing officer will listen to and consider all relevant information.
 Information supporting the violation(s) alleged may come from documents or oral information from the complaining party and other individuals.